 Is your medical condition on the List of Impairments?

 The state agency has a list of impairment that describes medical conditions that are considered so severe that they automatically mean that you are disabled as defined by law.
-Trimble & Grantham, P.C. can determine if your medical condition meets one of the listed impairments to qualify for disability benefits.
+Trimble & Grant, PLLC can determine if your medical condition meets one of the listed impairments to qualify for disability benefits.
 Alternatively, if you live in Kentucky, Tennessee, Georgia and surrounding states, you may want to contact the Paul Baker Law Office for help with an SSD claim.
 If the severity of your medical condition meets or equals that of a listed impairment, the state agency will decide that you are disabled.
 If it does not, the state agency goes on to step four.

 Can you do the work you did before?